SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/Compatibility.rst

 - The ``@objc`` attribute is implicitly added in fewer places.
 - Extensions to a type in the same file can access that type's private members.
-- Protocol composition types imported from Objective-C code can include a superclass constraint.

 A target written in Swift 4 can depend on a target that's written using Swift 3,